 How healthy are you?
 If you want to spend a winter in Antarctica, you must go through many medical studies and be in good, healthy shape.

-When does the first plane arrive to Antarctica?
+When does the first plane arrive in Antarctica?
 The first plane arrives from New Zealand at the end of October, early November, depending on the weather.
-It is normally carrying supplies like fresh vegetables and other must have items.
+It is normally carrying supplies like fresh vegetables and other must-have items.

 Can they grow things in Antarctica?
-They grow hydroponic foods in Antarctica year around.
-The best items they have been able to grow are cucumbers and lettuce.
+They grow hydroponic foods in Antarctica year-round.
+The best items they have been able to grow our cucumbers and lettuce.

 The biggest danger research stations face: It is not the snow and ice, but fire.
 Due to the excessively dry conditions, fires are easy to ignite and difficult to contain.